-Take a 50 questions Math Test with a Timer
+Take 50 questions Math Test with a Timer

 GED Math Test Overview

-Applicants may bring a TI-30XS Multiview Scientific Calculator (Texas Instrument) to use on the GED® test, but as said before, there is also an embedded, on-screen calculator available to all test-takers.
+Applicants may bring a TI-30XS Multiview Scientific Calculator (Texas Instruments) to use on the GED® test, but as said before, there is also an embedded, on-screen calculator available to all test-takers.

 The Part 1 and Part 2 portions are not timed individually, so test-takers can decide for themselves how much time they want to use to complete both the non-calculator (Part 1) and calculator (Part 2) sections of the GED Math test within the allotted time, 115 minutes.